HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Domains
 *******

 The domain entity is similar to traditional HDF5 files in that they are containers for related collections of resources.
 Unlike a file however, the related resources for a domain aren't contained within the domain object, but are persisted as other objects within the bucket.
 The domain object contains a "root" key that can be used to retrieve the root group of the given domain.
-From the root group other entities in the domain can be retrived by traversing the directed graph anchored at the root group.
+From the root group other entities in the domain can be retrieved by traversing the directed graph anchored at the root group.

 Domain key
 ----------

 Domain keys end with "/.domain.json" and can have an arbitrary prefix.
-Unlike other entities in the object storage schema, domain keys are stored hierarchaly (as with files in a file system), delimited using the '/' character.
-This enables domain keys to be listed by prefix and provides a cannonical key for the parent domain of a domain.
+Unlike other entities in the object storage schema, domain keys are stored hierarchically (as with files in a file system), delimited using the '/' character.
+This enables domain keys to be listed by prefix and provides a canonical key for the parent of a domain.

 For example, the domain key::